hunter-college-ossd-spr-2020/make-me-laugh/README.md

 ## Summary

-In this activity you will clone a repository, make some changes to it, record those changes, get updates from the original repository, make some more changes, and then create your own "fork" of this repository on GitHub.
+In this activity you will fork and clone a repository, make some changes to it, record those changes, get updates from the original repository, make some more changes, and then modify your  fork of this repository on GitHub.

 ## Instructions